Report 5. NVIDIA Dynamo Inference Benchmark

 -

-How much does Disaggregated Serving improve TTFT over Aggregated?
+How much does Disaggregated Serving improve TTFT compared to Aggregated?

 - Especially the difference at high concurrency (32+)